ZuberShaikhNdb/Farmer-Project/README.md

 # 📘 Logbook: Mobile App for Direct Market Access for Farmers

-## 🧠 Project Title
+## 🧠 Project Title:-
-*Mobile App for Direct Market Access for Farmers*
+# Mobile App for Direct Market Access for Farmers*

----

 ## 📂 Domain
 - 📱 Application Development
 - 🌿 AgriTech
 - 🛒 E-commerce for Agriculture

----

 ## 📝 Abstract
 Farmers often face challenges in accessing markets and rely on intermediaries who significantly reduce their profits.
 This project aims to create a mobile application that connects *farmers directly with consumers and retailers, ensuring **fair pricing* and minimizing middleman involvement.
 Features include *produce listing, **price negotiation, **secure payments, and **direct communication—empowering the farming community and promoting **digital rural development*.

----

 ## 👨‍💻 Team Members